 The other problem with planning your trip is trying to decide between going to Homun or Cuzama, two towns right next to each other.
 Lonely Planet recommends visiting Cuzama, but a friend told me to visit Homun and recent reviews on Trip Advisor also recommend visiting Homun instead of Cuzama.

 I had no definite plans on what to do when I got to Homun.
 From my research, I thought I had two options.
 One was to go to Santa Barbara Cenotes, which is a developed complex with 3 cenotes, changing rooms, showers, and a restaurant.
-It would cost $200 to $290 pesos.
+It would cost between MXN$250 and $350.

-The other option was to hire a moto-taxi driver for the day to take me to 3 to 5 cenotes around Homun for a fixed price of $250 to $300 pesos.
+The other option was to hire a moto-taxi driver for the day to take me to 3 to 5 cenotes around Homun for a fixed price of MXN$250 to $300.

 I decided that wherever the van went, that’s where I’d go.
 Either option was fine with me, but I did really want to see the Santa Barbara cenotes because lots of reviewers raved about them.